sychron/python-vesync-to-mqtt/README.md

 python script to bridge between mqtt and vesync devices.

 This allows MQTT dashboard apps or Home Automation systems like iobroker to control vesync air purifiers via MQTT.
-Apr purifier status updates are detected and published retained via MQTT.
+Air purifier status updates are detected and published retained via MQTT.

 This is not a binding for iobroker, but a standalone script.